Every Child Deserves To Thrive.

 1. Referral & Assessment

-Local Authority SEND commissioning team and EFWS formulate service level agreement.
-EFWS review paperwork, draw out the strengths and barriers to learning for the student and family in an initial pen portrait.
-EFWS home visit with family and student contact, informs planning meeting to design the Therapeutic Individual Education Plan (TIEP), staffing, risk assessment and personalised time table.
-Agreement with family and SEND commissioner.
+Local Authority SEND commissioning team and we will then formulate a service level agreement.
+We will review the paperwork, draws out the strengths and barriers to learning for the student and family in an initial pen portrait.
+We will have a home visit with the family and student contact, which informs our planning meeting to design the Therapeutic Individual Education Plan (TIEP), staffing, risk assessment, and personalised time table in agreement with the family and SEND commissioner.

 3. Progress Reports

-5. Half term and termly progress report against base line assessments and agreed expectations
+- Half term and termly progress reports against base line assessments and agreed expectations

-6. Review TIEP set new objectives for next term
+- Review TIEP and set new objective for next term

 Michael Wigington